Integer Sets of Large Harmonic Sum Which Avoid Long Arithmetic Progressions

 This article provides a new construction for infinite $k$-free sets.
 Fix an integer $b \geq 2$ and a proper subset of integers $S \subsetneq [0,b-1]$.
 We define the \emph{Kempner set} $\mathcal{K}(S,b)$ as the set of non-negative integers whose base-$b$ digits are contained in $S$.
 Kempner sets first appeared in~\cite{Kempner14}, and their arithmetic properties have been studied in~\cite{EMS99a}, \cite{EMS99b}, and~\cite{Maynard19}.
 The connection between Kempner sets and arithmetic progressions was first developed in~\cite{WalkerWalker20}.
 In particular,~\cite{WalkerWalker20} proved that every Kempner set is $k$-free for some $k$.

-Kempner sets are useful in the experimental study of $M_k$ because the lengths of their longest arithmetic progressions are easy to compute and their harmonic sums are computable to arbitrary precision (due to an algorithm of Baillie--Schmelzer in~\cite{BaillieSchmelzer08}).
+Kempner sets are useful in the experimental study of $M_k$ because the lengths of their longest arithmetic progressions are easy to compute and their harmonic sums are computable in polynomial time (due to an algorithm of Baillie--Schmelzer in~\cite{BaillieSchmelzer08}).
 Most importantly, they are also capable of producing large harmonic sums.
-For example, we show that the set
+For example, the $4$-free set

-is $4$-free and has harmonic sum $4.421746$.
+has harmonic sum $4.421746$.
 This simple set exceeds the estimated harmonic sum of $G_4$ by a considerable margin and already sets a new lower bound for the supremum $M_4$.

 We describe and implement algorithms which use Kempner sets to search for lower bounds for $M_k$.
 Even with pruning, this search is time-consuming: the number of Kempner sets $\mathcal{K}(S,b)$ grows exponentially in $b$ and $b$ must be taken large before interesting results are found.
 Our search is most successful in the case $k=4$, where our best result is the set